vintlang/vintlang/website/README.md

 sudo tar -C /usr/local/bin -xzvf vintLang_linux_amd64_v0.1.2.tar.gz
 ```

-This will unpack the binary and make the `vintLang` command available to all users on your system.
+This will unpack the binary and make the `vint` command available to all users on your system.

 ### Step 3: Confirm the Installation

-To verify that **vintLang** has been installed correctly, run the following command to check its version:
+To verify that **vintlang** has been installed correctly, run the following command to check its version:

 ```bash
 vint -v